You want smart political talk without the meltdowns?

 Is everything we do recorded?

-Well, as long as the person knows they're being spoken to, and as long as that person is with you during the recording, we believe that that's a constitutional right, just like writing down what they say and relaying it.
+Well, as long as the person knows they're being spoken to, and as long as that person is with you doing the recording, we believe that that's a constitutional right, just like writing down what they say and relaying it.

 I've been sued for breach of fiduciary duty, Sean, when I did that story on Bob Kramer.

-Remember that one during the twenty sixteen election?
+Remember that one during the 2016 election?

 And they sued us for it's laughable.